Vidar Kleppe: 2001 election

-The suspension was restricted to a year only, but Kleppe chose to leave the party and contested the 2001 parliamentary election as a candidate for the Southern Norway List (Sørlandslista).
-His campaign failed and he received only 2.8% of the vote in Vest-Agder, a largely disappointing result as he was regarded as having a strong support there with a poll in March where 17.5% said they would vote for him.
+The suspension was restricted to a year only, but Kleppe chose to leave the party and contested the 2001 parliamentary election as a candidate for the Southern Norway List.
+His campaign failed and he received only 2.8% of the vote in Vest-Agder, a largely disappointing result as he was regarded as having a strong support there with an opinion poll in March where 17.5% said they would vote for him.

 In early 2001 he had also apparently been nominated as the top candidate for the Liberal People's Party in two counties, but conflict erupted over the party's status.
-The dispute was resolved in June when they announced that they would launch the "Freedom Party" (Frihetspartiet), but the plans were never realised.
+The dispute was resolved in June when they announced that they would launch the "Freedom Party", but the plans were never realised.
 Since this failed, they instead contested the election by a loose collection of county lists.

-Democrats, 2002–present
+Democrats (2002–2023)

 Kleppe went on to found the Democrats in 2002.
 He was elected as member of the Vest-Agder county council and Kristiansand municipal council in the 2003 local elections, and was re-elected again in 2007.
-Before the 2005 parliamentary election a poll showed that close to 10% of those voting for the Progress Party in Hordaland in 2003 would consider voting for Kleppe, but the final outcome became significantly lower.
+Before the 2005 parliamentary election a poll showed that close to 10% of those voting for the Progress Party in Hordaland in 2003 would consider voting for Kleppe.

-Kleppe has held speeches at several rallies of the Stop Islamisation of Norway (SIAN) organisation.
-In 2015 he held a speech at a Pegida rally in Kristiansand.
+Kleppe has held speeches at several rallies of the anti-Muslim activist group Stop Islamisation of Norway (SIAN).
+In 2015 he also held a speech at a Pegida rally in Kristiansand.

+In 2023, Kleppe and all the party's elected representatives in Kristiansand and Southern Norway were expelled from the party after Kleppe criticised the Russian invasion of Ukraine and demanded that Vladimir Putin be put on international trial, in opposition to the party's decision to oppose weapons support to Ukraine.
+He thereafter started the new "Kleppe List".
+He was re-elected to the Kristiansand municipal council the same year as the party's only representative.